 - Gibraltar: Visit the rock with the apes, and do some shopping in a British environment.

-Activities in Torremolinos in the winter
+Activities in Torremolinos in the fall, winter, or spring

 Torremolinos offers a number of activities one can participate in to make the stay worthwhile.